daniau23/Employee_analysis_with_sql/README.md

 # **Employee Analysis**

-This projec was accomplished using SQL for data analysis, feature enegineering and data preprocessing.
+This project was accomplished using SQL for data analysis, feature enegineering and data preprocessing.

 ### **Techniques used:**
 - SQL funtions